-If British Columbia’s restart plan proceeds as scheduled, KPU anticipates returning to class sizes similar to those seen prior to the Covid-19 pandemic.
+KPU is returning to in-person class sizes similar to those seen prior to the Covid-19 pandemic.
 The university does not expect to see an impact on the number of sections available.

 If I have an in-person class, when will classes start?

-The first day of classes is September 7.
+The first day of Spring Term has been delayed to January 10.
+Classes will be online from January 10 to January 23, inclusive, except for hands-on lab, studio and shop instruction that cannot be taught as effectively online.
+From January 24, KPU hopes to move to our originally planned Spring term schedule.
 On-campus requirements are noted in the timetable and vary depending on the section(s) you register in.
 You may not hear from your instructor until the first day of class as faculty continue to finalize their course design.
 You will receive greater details from your instructors about your course delivery format – but please note this may not be until the first day of classes.
-For courses with on campus requirements, your instructor will confirm for you the specific times during the term when you will be expected to be on campus.
+For courses with on campus requirements, your instructor will confirm for you the specific times during the term when you will be expected to be on campus.”

-Is it too late to pay my confirmation deposit for Fall 2021?
+Is it too late to pay my confirmation deposit?